Some New Mexicans skeptical about coronavirus vaccine

 “My concern with this vaccine is just how quickly it was produced,” Harrington said.

-A number of people said they planned to wait to see what happens to the first recipients of the vaccine before deciding.
+A number of people said they plan to wait to see what happens to the first recipients of the vaccine before deciding.

-"I will let others be the test subjects," Jerry Vasilik, 64, of Santa Fe said.
-"The non-political and non-politically driven medical information available is not as confident and concise as the political propaganda makes it out to be."
+“I will let others be the test subjects,” said Jerry Vasilik, 64, of Santa Fe.
+“The nonpolitical and nonpolitically driven medical information available is not as confident and concise as the political propaganda makes it out to be.”

 But Dolman said research has been conducted since the early 2000s into the type of virus that caused SARS back then and is now causing COVID-19.
 The vaccine was designed so quickly because of the many years of research, she said.